NicolasBNZ/FindZipCodeTDD/findzipcodetdd/Project.md

 In a "services" file, I create an api-zipcode-provider.
 I think it's the first step because, if the tests runs when the feature is done.
 I could be sure that the api works.
 And I can go on with the zip code submit. (next feature)
 But first, i create a new branch "api-zipcode-provider"

+## Wrong way
+I have to find another way to begin, more simple.